kevinpapst/AdminLTEBundle/README.md

 - Support for FOSUserBundle
 - Webpack-Encore support for building assets
 - Event-driven handling of menu entries, tasks and notifications
-- Translations for: english, german, italian, czech, russian (please help translating it to more languages)
+- Translations for: english, german, italian, czech, russian, arabic (please help translating it to more languages)
 - Based on AdminLTE 2.4.8

 ## Installation with Symfony Flex